“If somebody were to ask us, ‘Do we have an adequate network in this county?,’ there didn’t seem to be a way for us to confidently say yes or no.”

 Quest Enterprise Services delivered both.

 Quest Enterprise Services was built for situations like this.
-It’s an enterprise-wide provider network management platform that allows health plans to measure, manage and monitor network adequacy — and now provider directory accuracy — in real time.
+It’s an enterprise-wide provider network management platform that allows health plans to measure, manage and monitor network adequacy — and provider directory accuracy.

 They know exactly where they stand on adequacy — at all times.

-“CMS has the contract with Quest to do their own analysis and so does [our state’s] Department of Health.
+“CMS has the contract with Quest Analytics to do their own analysis and so does [our state’s] Department of Health.
 So the tool they use to measure our adequacy is the same tool we use internally.
 That means we don’t run into any surprises.
-We know that what we get with Quest is going to be the same result we get when CMS or [the state] does it.”
+We know that what we get with Quest Analytics is going to be the same result we get when CMS or the state does it.”